Mountrail County, North Dakota: Politics

 Mountrail County was historically a swing county but now leans strongly Republican.
-Bill Clinton won both of his terms, and Barack Obama carried this country in the 2008 election.
+Bill Clinton won the county in both of his successful runs (1992 and 1996), and Barack Obama did so too in the 2008 election.
 However, he wasn't able to carry this county in 2012, falling to Republican Mitt Romney by over 16%.
-Kamala Harris received the smallest vote by a Democratic candidate (27.6%) since Progressive Party candidate Robert La Follette received an overwhelming vote in 1924.
+Kamala Harris received the smallest vote percentage for a Democratic candidate (27.6%) since Progressive Party candidate Robert La Follette received overwhelming support from Mountrail County in 1924.